bodrick/awesome/TOPICS.md

 *   [standard/eslint-config-standard](https://github.com/standard/eslint-config-standard) - ESLint Config for JavaScript Standard Style
 *   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) creates more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers, guided by the Connectivity Standards Alliance.

-## static-code-analysis

-*   [standard/eslint-config-standard](https://github.com/standard/eslint-config-standard) - ESLint Config for JavaScript Standard Style
-*   [security-code-scan/security-code-scan](https://github.com/security-code-scan/security-code-scan) - Vulnerability Patterns Detector for C# and VB.NET
-*   [Concurrency-Lab/ParallelHelper](https://github.com/Concurrency-Lab/ParallelHelper) - Parallel Helper is a static code analyzer for C# projects that supports the development of parallel and asynchronous code.
-The analyzer is built with the help of the .NET Compiler Platform (Roslyn) and is available as a NuGet package as well as a Visual Studio extension.
-*   [returntocorp/semgrep](https://github.com/returntocorp/semgrep) - Lightweight static analysis for many languages.
-Find bug variants with patterns that look like source code.
-*   [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
-The focus is on tools which improve code quality.
-*   [coderaiser/putout](https://github.com/coderaiser/putout) - 🐊  Pluggable and configurable JavaScript Linter and code transformer with built-in ESLint and Babel support for js, jsx typescript, flow, markdown, yaml and json.
-Write declarative codemods in a simplest possible way 😏
-*   [sharpenrocks/Sharpen](https://github.com/sharpenrocks/Sharpen) - Visual Studio extension that intelligently introduces new C# features into your existing codebase
-*   [eslint/eslint](https://github.com/eslint/eslint) - Find and fix problems in your JavaScript code.

 ## style-guide